TrueWinter/SnowCaptcha/README.md

 ## Requirements

-- A web server with the ability to proxy requests to a backend and add headers (Nginx is recommended)
+- A web server with the ability to proxy requests to a backend and add headers (HAProxy is recommended for multi-instance deployments)
 - SSL certificate
 - 512MB memory (recommended) per SnowCaptcha instance
 - Redis